(See also Overview of Perinatal Respiratory Disorders.)

-Transient tachypnea of the newborn affects premature infants, term infants delivered by elective cesarean delivery without labor, and infants born with respiratory depression, all of whom have delayed clearance of fetal lung fluid.
-Part of the cause is immaturity of the Na channels in lung epithelial cells; these channels are responsible for absorbing Na (and thus water) from the alveoli.
-(Mechanisms for normal resorption of fetal lung fluid are Perinatal Physiology : Neonatal pulmonary function.)
+Transient tachypnea of the newborn (TTN) affects premature infants, term infants delivered by elective cesarean delivery without labor, and infants born with respiratory depression, all of whom may have delayed clearance of fetal lung fluid.
+Part of the cause is immaturity of the sodium channels in lung epithelial cells; these channels are responsible for absorbing sodium (and thus water) from the alveoli.
+(Mechanisms for normal resorption of fetal lung fluid are discussed in Neonatal pulmonary function.)
 Other risk factors include macrosomia, maternal diabetes and/or asthma, lower gestational age, and male sex.

 Pneumonia, respiratory distress syndrome, and sepsis may have similar manifestations, so chest x-ray, CBC, and blood cultures usually are done.
 Chest x-ray shows normally inflated or hyperinflated lungs with streaky perihilar markings, giving the appearance of a shaggy heart border while the periphery of the lungs is clear.
 Fluid is often seen in the lung fissures.

 If initial findings are indeterminate or suggest infection, antibiotics (eg, ampicillin, gentamicin) are given while awaiting culture results.

 Recovery usually occurs within 2 to 3 days.

 Treatment of transient tachypnea of the newborn is supportive and involves giving oxygen and monitoring arterial blood gases or pulse oximetry.